 We will guide you, step by step.
-This short introduction explains why you may need to use the Trust Registration Service and how to check if your arrangement needs to be listed.
-We keep language plain and practical so you can act with confidence.
+This practical introduction explains why you may need to use the Trust Registration Service (TRS) and how to check whether your charitable trust arrangement needs to be registered with HMRC.
+We keep language plain and direct so you can act with confidence.

-First, know the difference: to register a trust is not the same as charity registration.
-You may need to register with HMRC even if no tax is due.
-That can happen when a Unique Taxpayer Reference (UTR) is required or when anti-money laundering rules apply.
+First, know the difference: registering a trust on the TRS is not the same as registering a charity with the Charity Commission for England and Wales.
+You may need to register with HMRC even if no tax is currently due.
+That can happen when a Unique Taxpayer Reference (UTR) is required or when anti-money laundering rules under the Money Laundering Regulations apply.

-We will show the quickest route to check whether you need to register.
-We’ll set out the main decision points: is it an express trust, is it excluded, and does it have a UK connection.
+We will show the quickest route to check whether your arrangement needs to be registered.
+We set out the main decision points: is it an express trust, does a Schedule 3A exclusion apply, and does it have a UK connection?

-Trustees remain responsible for compliance.
-We explain deadlines, what good looks like for record-keeping, and how to be ready for banks or solicitors that ask for proof.
+Trustees remain personally responsible for compliance.
+We explain deadlines, what good record-keeping looks like, and how to be ready when banks or solicitors ask for proof of registration.

 Key Takeaways

-- Even non-taxable trusts can need listing for anti-money laundering rules.
+- Even non-taxable trusts can need to be listed under anti-money laundering rules (the 5th Money Laundering Directive).

-- We explain UTR, excluded express trusts and UK connections in plain English.
+- We explain UTRs, excluded express trusts and UK connections in plain English.

-- Trustees are personally responsible, though advisers can help with the online process.
+- Trustees are personally responsible for compliance, though solicitors or accountants can help with the online process as authorised agents.

 Understanding what a charitable investment trust is in the UK